M7OCM/890/README.md

 To force the scan to resume when the scanner stops on a signal, use the up/down keys.

 Press any key other than Freq scanner to stop scanning.

+Alternatively use Chirp to store scan list memory (load my modified Python module).
+There needs to be at least 2 frequencies per scan list but no max limit.
+Duplicate frequencies can be added to more than one list.

 ## Background and previous versions
 Radtel, Ruyage, iradio v1.34 (initially v1.33) transceiver firmware was originally reversed and rewritten in C by Dual Tacyhon to become Open Edition FirmWare (OEFW).
 Developed further by OEFW community during late 2023.